revueltai/script-ui-utils/README.md

 Some utils to easier work with Script UI on Adobe products.

 ### UIWindow.jsx

-This script should make creating a UI Window easier and more descriptive.
+This script should make creating a UI Window more descriptive and easier than using the traditional approach.

 Example: